Hyperparameter selection for Discrete Mumford-Shah

 \section{Abstract}

-This work focuses on joint piecewise smooth image reconstruction and contour detection, formulated as the minimization of a discrete Mumford-Shah functional, performed \textit{via} a theoretically grounded alternating minimization scheme.
-The bottleneck of such variational approaches lies in the need to fine-tune their hyperparameters, while not having access to ground truth data.
+This work focuses on a parameter-free joint piecewise smooth image denoising and contour detection.
+Formulated as the minimization of a discrete Mumford-Shah functional and estimated \textit{via} a theoretically grounded alternating minimization scheme, the bottleneck of such a variational approach lies in the need to fine-tune their hyperparameters, while not having access to ground truth data.
 To that aim, a Stein-like strategy providing optimal hyperparameters is designed, based on the minimization of an unbiased estimate of the quadratic risk.
-Efficient and automated minimization of the estimate of the risk crucially relies on an unbiased estimate of the gradient of the risk with respect to hyperparameters, whose practical implementation is performed thanks to a \textit{forward} differentiation of the alternating scheme minimizing the Mumford-Shah functional, requiring exact differentiation of the proximity operators involved.
-Intensive numerical experiments are performed on synthetic images with different geometries and noise levels, assessing the accuracy and the robustness of the proposed procedure.
-The resulting \textit{parameter-free} piecewise-smooth reconstruction and contour detection procedure, not requiring prior image processing expertise, is thus amenable to real-world applications.
+Efficient and automated minimization of the estimate of the risk crucially relies on an unbiased estimate of the gradient of the risk with respect to hyperparameters.
+Its practical implementation is performed using a \textit{forward} differentiation of the alternating scheme minimizing the Mumford-Shah functional, requiring exact differentiation of the proximity operators involved.
+Intensive numerical experiments are performed on synthetic images with different geometry and noise levels, assessing the accuracy and the robustness of the proposed procedure.
+The resulting \textit{parameter-free piecewise-smooth estimation} and contour detection procedure, not requiring prior image processing expertise nor annotated data, can then be applied to real-world images.